dexo568/dogenald-trump/README.md

 CONSUMER_KEY=
 CONSUMER_SECRET=
 ```
-You can get these values for your own twitter account by making a twitter API appliction [here](https://apps.twitter.com/).
+You can get these values for your own twitter account by making a twitter API application [here](https://apps.twitter.com/).

 Then, run with `npm start`.